patheticGeek/chrome-bookmark-exporter/README.md

 # Bookmarks Exporter

-> An extension to export your chrome bookmarks in a sane way.
+An extension to export your chrome bookmarks in a sane way.

+> DEPRICATED: New version is here https://github.com/patheticGeek/improved-potato

 ## Building